-In June 2010, we reported results at the Society of Vascular Surgery Meeting.
+· In June 2010, we reported results at the Society of Vascular Surgery Meeting.
 This interim analysis included the six-month results for the first 46 patients enrolled in the trial.
 Results of this analysis demonstrated that the study achieved both its primary safety endpoint and primary efficacy endpoint of time to first occurrence of treatment failure.
 The results related to the primary endpoint were statistically significant (p=0.0053).
 Analysis of the data for amputation free survival, a secondary efficacy endpoint which the study was not powered to demonstrate, showed a statistically significant reduction in event rates in favor of our therapy (p=0.038).
 Other endpoints measured (e.g., major amputation rate, complete wound healing, change in Wagner wound scale) showed encouraging trends, but had not reached statistical significance at the interim analysis.

-- In November 2010, we presented six-month data on all 86 patients enrolled in the trial at the VEITHsymposiumTM non-CME satellite session.
+- · In November 2010, we presented six-month data on all 86 patients enrolled in the trial at the VEITHsymposiumTM non-CME satellite session.
 Results of this analysis showed that the study again achieved both its primary safety endpoint and primary efficacy endpoint of time to first occurrence of treatment failure.
 The findings related to time to first occurrence of treatment failure were statistically significant (p=0.0132).
 Further analyses showed a clinically meaningful reduction of 56% in treatment failure events.
 Analysis of the data for amputation-free survival, showed a clinically meaningful reduction in event rates of 24%, but did not show statistical significance (p=0.5541). - In June 2011, we announced 12-month, top-line results from all 86 patients enrolled in the trial.
 Results of this analysis showed that the trial met its final primary safety and efficacy endpoints, demonstrating a statistically significant improvement in the time to first occurrence of treatment failure at 12 months.
-We plan to present the full data from the RESTORE-CLI trial at an appropriate medical meeting in the fourth quarter of 2011.
+The full data from the RESTORE-CLI trial will be presented at the American Heart Association National Meeting in Orlando, Florida on November 14, 2011.

 We continue to make progress towards the Phase 3 clinical development program in CLI - called REVIVE.
 In October 2010, we announced that the FDA had granted Fast Track Designation for the use of ixmyelocel-T for the CLI indication.
 The Fast Track program is designed to facilitate the development and expedite the review of new drugs and biologics, intended to treat serious or life-threatening conditions that demonstrate the potential to address unmet medical needs.
 During discussions with the FDA in June 2010, Aastrom was encouraged to use the Special Protocol Assessment (SPA) process for the Phase 3 program.
 In October 2010, we submitted two SPA requests to the FDA, one for the "no option" CLI patient population and another for the "poor option" CLI patient population.
-The primary SPA - the No-Option CLI SPA - focuses on patients that have exhausted all other treatment options with the FDA on the No-Option CLI SPA in July 2011.
+The primary SPA - the No-Option CLI SPA - focuses on patients that have exhausted all other treatment options with the exception of amputation.
+We reached agreement with the FDA on the No-Option CLI SPA in July 2011.
 The secondary SPA - the Poor-Option CLI SPA - focuses on patients that have not yet exhausted all other treatment options; however the options available are associated with poor outcomes.
+Discussions regarding the Poor-Option protocol will continue with the FDA.